olympix/mutation-test-generator/README.md

 ## Getting Started

 1. Add a GitHub repository secret with your Olympix API token and set an environment variable on GitHub Workflow named `OLYMPIX_API_TOKEN` with the secret you just added
-2. Add the file `opix.config.json` to the root project providing info for the tests generation
-3. Add the `olympix/test-generator` GitHub Action into your workflow
+2. Add the `olympix/test-generator` GitHub Action into your workflow

 ***Add the following steps if you want to add the generated tests directly to your repository**